RAILFAN GUIDES of the U.S.

 The LRV's can seat 68 people, with a total capacity of between 160 to 180 people.
 There are 4 handicapped seats, and 4 bike racks.
 The cars have a total of 8 doors, four on each side.

-The cars are 93.6 feet long (I'm guessing over coupler faces), 8.7 feet wide, 12.7 feet high with lowered pantographs, and can reach up to 23 feet with the pantographs extended.
+The cars are 93.6 feet long (I'm guessing over coupler faces), 8.7 feet with lowered pantographs, and can wide, 12.7 feet high reach up to 23 feet with the pantographs extended.
 The cars weigh 96,800 lbs empty (again, I'm guessing the quoted weight is empty, the website doesn't say).

 The cars are manually operated, controlling the speed, braking, and audible warning systems.
 Announcements are done automatically.
 The cars have a total of 10 cameras inside and out.